 - Renal and Dialysis Technician

 IV Therapy Certificate Program

 Intravenous (IV) therapy is used in medical facilities as a means of transporting fluids or liquid medication directly into the veins of a patient.
 An IV therapy certificate course includes both didactic lectures and practical, hands-on training.
 Topics covered include:

 Employment Outlook and Salary Info

-Licensed practical and licensed vocational nurses are the individuals most likely to seek training and certification in IV therapy techniques.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), about 695,610 such professionals were employed in May 2014.
-They made a median annual salary of $42,490.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), about 697,250 licensed practical and licensed vocational nurses were employed in May 2015.
+They made a median annual salary of $43,170.